 Empire in Flames‘ twin server has been around for a couple of years now, and while the two share a fair amount of content, their server manifesto’s are quite different.
 Where you’ll find post-ROTJ content and experimental systems on EiF, the focus on Sunrunner II is to attempt a continuation of the game in-line with the development team’s original concept for the game.
 Lead developer Takh and his team have repurposed a lot of the post-NGE content into a form which suits the pre-NGE game, but they’ve also created several new planets.
 While it won’t be coming on May 4th, the latest planet, Mandalore, has been well into development for a few months now and should be ready to launch in the not to distant future.
 It promises to be “the most detailed custom planet” on the server so far and will feature new quests, collections and instances.

 And for those looking for something a little different…

 Star Wars Galactic Battlegrounds: Expanding Fronts Update

-It’s been years since a new RTS set in the Star Wars universe has been released, but the modding community for both Galactic Battlegrounds and Empire at War have flourished in recent years, filling a gap in the market which Disney has otherwise ignored.
+It’s been well over a decade since a new RTS set in the Star Wars universe has been released, but the modding community for both Galactic Battlegrounds and Empire at War have flourished in recent years, filling a gap in the market which Disney has otherwise ignored.
 The Expanding Fronts mod was first released back in 2016, but a new update is set to be released on May 4th.
 There aren’t any update notes yet, but players can expect balance and AI improvements, graphical improvements, and all new units based on the sequel trilogy and expanded universe, as well as The Clone Wars, Rebels, and The Mandalorian television shows.
 As the base game will be on sale this weekend, now would be a great time to check this out if you’ve been itching for some Star Wars real time strategy.